-Six of the 72 reported motor vehicle fatalities involved all-terrain vehicles (ATVs).
+Seven of the 77 reported motor vehicle fatalities involved all-terrain vehicles (ATVs).
 ATVs are designed for off-road use on a variety of terrains.
 By the nature of their design, ATVs can be unstable due to their high center of gravity, inadequate suspension system, lack of rear-wheel differential, and are of further hazard due to their weight and ability to reach higher speeds.
 Most injuries associated with ATVs occur when the driver loses control, the vehicle rolls over or there is a crash with a fixed object.
-The driver or passenger can be pinned beneath the ATV or thrown off.
-Head injuries account for most of the deaths.
-None of the six ATV-related child fatalities were known to have been wearing helmets, two of them died from head trauma, and four died from compression.
+The driver or

+None of the seven ATV-related child fatalities were known to have been wearing helmets, two of them died from head trauma, and five died from blunt trauma and compression.